GSA/piv-guides/_userguides/01_digital_signing.md

 ## Add Multiple Digital Signatures

-If two or more approvers need to digitally sign a document, you can use either the _signature line_ or _invisible signature_ method.
+If two or more approvers need to digitally sign a document, you can use the _signature line_ or _invisible signature_ method.

 ### Add Multiple Signatures Using Signature Lines
 **<NOTE: Whether the 1st approver creates all signature lines for all approvers and then sends to each one or whether each approver creates his/her own signature line is unclear.
 Steps seemed to say both.>**